MattiaAlessi/phantom-keylogger/README.md

 - **Anti-Analysis**: Mutex-based single instance protection
 - **File System Stealth**: Hidden file attributes and obfuscated naming
 - **Network Camouflage**: Secure communication through ngrok tunnels

-> Note: it has only been tested on PC defended by McAfee LiveSafe

 ## 🚀 QUICK DEPLOYMENT